TadMSTR/AnberThemes/README.md

 ## Installation
 This is now included with latest ArkOS update so no need to manually do it.
-``**One time setup that will be incorporated into a future update of ArkOS**
-enable network service on the rg351 from the Options menu
+``enable network service on the rg351 from the Options menu
 ssh into the device using something like Putty
 Run these two commands
 `mkdir /roms/tools`